 TSU's Chair of Banking and Financial Services was established with the support of over 22 financial institutions from the Nashville area.
-The Chair serves as a laboratory for developing new practitioners in the thriving Nashville finance industry and served as a catalyst for forming even stronger alliances with the city's vibrant banking and financial services arena.
-The College's Financial Trading Room enhances student exposure to the finance industry and accentuates the activities of the chair of Banking and Financial Services.
-The College is also working on funding a third chair of excellence in Supply Chain Management.
+The Chair serves as a laboratory for developing new practitioners in the thriving Nashville finance industry and serves as a catalyst for forming even stronger alliances with the city's vibrant banking and financial services arena.
+The College's Financial Trading Room enhances student exposure to the finance industry and accentuates the activities of the Chair of Banking and Financial Services.